PHARMACY AND EXPERIMENTAL PHARMACOLOGY

 This research provides a platform for the translational development of targeted therapeutics that will ultimately provide a novel therapeutic strategy in clinical disease management.

-The research of this group is at the interface of multidisciplinary fields including chemical & molecular engineering, materials science, chemistry, biotechnology and medicine.
+The research of our group is at the interface of multidisciplinary fields including chemical & molecular engineering, materials science, chemistry, biotechnology and medicine.

 The research focuses on inappropriate prescribing in the elderly in general and more specifically looks at two areas.